kaylalennon/PAI789-Project/README.md

     cartopy - adds support for making maps and other visuals using geospatial data - https://scitools.org.uk/cartopy/docs/latest/installing.html

     census api key - allows you to pull large amount of census data from census tables - https://api.census.gov/data/key_signup.html

+    census data tables - landing page for census tables which you will pull your data from - https://data.census.gov/cedsci/

 script running order: